AQuadic/chat.space_nextjs/.github/instructions/memory.instruction.md

 ## Current Task (2025-08-07)

 2025-08-07: Feature Implementation & Enhancement: RecentBlogs section overflow-x fixed and Framer Motion entrance/hover animations added to blog cards.
 File: src/components/resources/blogs/RecentBlogs.tsx.
 All steps completed: Context7 research, code analysis, overflow fix, animation integration, testing, debugging, and validation.
 No errors found, solution matches requirements, and code is production-ready.

+2025-08-07: Framer Motion animation implemented for SharedTeamManagement section.
+Used motion.section and motion.div for entrance and staggered fade/slide effects.
+Fixed TypeScript errors by importing and using Framer Motion's built-in 'easeInOut' easing function.
+No errors found after implementation.
+Animation tested and confirmed for functionality and performance.

+2025-08-07: Enhancement complete: SharedTeamManagement section and child blocks now animate on scroll using Framer Motion's whileInView and viewport props.
+Animation triggers smoothly as each block enters the viewport.
+No errors found after implementation.
+Solution validated and production-ready.